 WASHINGTON (AP) -- The Institute for Supply Management reports on U.S. manufacturing activity in March.
 The ISM, a trade group of purchasing managers, will release its manufacturing index at 10:00 a.m.
 Eastern time Tuesday.

-TINY INCREASE: Economists forecast that the index rose to 51.5 in February, according to a survey by FactSet, from 51.3 in January.
+SMALL INCREASE: Economists forecast that the index rose to 54 in March, according to a survey by FactSet, from 53.2 in February.
 Any reading above 50 indicates growth.

-The index plummeted in January from 56.5 in December, a drop that ISM executives blamed partly on the weather.
-A measure of new orders plunged and gauges of production and employment also fell.
+The ISM's index plummeted to 51.3 in January from 56.5 in December, a sharp drop that was also blamed mostly on cold weather.

-MANUFACTURING SLOWDOWN: Last year, U.S. factories were cranking out appliances, autos and other goods at a healthy pace until harsh winter weather descended.
+Last year, U.S. factories were cranking out appliances, autos and other goods at a healthy pace until harsh winter weather descended.
 The ISM's index rose for six straight months until dipping slightly in December.
-That was followed by January's sharp fall, as heavy snow caused factories to close and delayed shipments of raw materials.
+That was followed by January's sharp fall.

-Auto and home sales slumped in January as fewer Americans ventured outdoors to take a test drive or check out homes for sale.
-Car sales slipped 3 percent, while sales of existing homes plunged to their lowest level in 18 months.
+Auto and home sales slumped in January and February as fewer Americans ventured outdoors to take a test drive or check out homes for sale.
+Car sales were just above 15 million at an annual rate in the first two months of the year, below last year's 15.6 million total.
+Sales of existing homes fell to their lowest level in 18 months in February.